RobinLinus/coins-legacy/bitcoin-lite-network.md

 - Download the first chunks that are different.
 - Compare the two chunks and find the first output path that differs.
 - Ask the other node for a *spending proof* for that output path.
-- Any malicous node has to abort this protocol quickly.
+- Any malicous node quickly disproves itself or aborts the protocol.